Frank Zummo

-Frank C. Zummo is an American musician, best known as the drummer for rock bands Sum 41 and Street Drum Corps.
+Frank C. Zummo (born July 2, 1978) is an American drummer, best known as a member of the rock bands Sum 41 and Street Drum Corps.

 Career

 Zummo is one of the founding members of Street Drum Corps.

-Zummo has performed as the drummer for several other bands, both as a full-time member and session member. including Thenewno2, theStart, Dead By Sunrise and Krewella.
+He has performed as the drummer for several other bands, both as a full-time member and session member, including Thenewno2, theStart, Dead By Sunrise, Virgin Steele, and Krewella.

 In August 2009, Zummo filled in for Tommy Lee for a string of Mötley Crüe shows.
 In January 2011, he became the new drummer for the band Julien-K.